samc5/Soft-Dev/how-to/oop.md

 print(Lee)
 ```
 ### Class Inheritance:
-- Inherited classes are a construct in which a subcldass or child of a parent class is created, with the same functionality as outlined in the parent class as well as additional or edited variables and/or methods
+- Inherited classes are a construct in which a subclass or child of a parent class is created, with the same functionality as outlined in the parent class as well as additional or edited variables and/or methods
+- This furthers the idea of reusing instead of rewriting code, as a nearly identical class does not need to be rewritten.
 - Rules of Inheritance:
-	- If a method is defined only in the parent class, calling it by the child class will work.
+	- Method defined only in the parent class: Can be called by parent or child class.
-	- If a method is defined only in the child class, it will work when called by the child class but not by the parent class
+	- Method defined only in the child class: Can be called by child but not parent
-	- If a method is defined in both child and parent and called by a child, the child version will be used instead of the parent.
+	- Method defined in both child and parent and called by a child, the child version will be used instead of the parent.
-- This furthers the idea of reusing instead of rewriting code, as a nearly identical class does not need to be rewritten.
 - Inheritance is extremely important in python because the language does not support method overloading, as in having multiple functions of the same name.
 As a replacement, subclasses can be used for method overriding - allowing for several methods of the same name
 ```
 class ParentClass: